 Here are a few ideas for how to structure an unconf session, borrowed from Scott Berkun’s post on unconference sessions:

-- Group discussion - Pick a topic and facilitate a group discussion
+- Group discussion - Pick a topic and facilitate a group discussion.

-- The semi-talk - Use a short presentation to lead into a group discussion on a topic
+- The semi-talk - Use a short presentation to lead into a group discussion on a topic.

-- Show and tell - Show off your latest project, a new tool, or anything else you are excited about
+- Show and tell - Show off your latest project, a new tool, or anything else you are excited about.

-Scheduling a session¶
+Lead a session¶

 We will start promoting the unconference sessions early in the day on the days of the conference, so post your topic early if you want a particular time slot, or to make sure that there’s room.